 Formulating the need for change as a concise problem statement is the central anchoring point for any change.
 Explicitly showing the gap of “as is” to “as should” is necessary, to transport an accepted justification about the coming change to the people affected.
 The “Why are we changing?” is much more important than the “what” or “how are we changing?”.
-While describing the non-optimal effects felt by the current situation is a good start focusing on the root causes of current situation problem is what prevents the effects of the change to be only temporary or being reversed in a short time.
+While describing the non-optimal effects felt by the current situation is a good start focusing on the root causes of the current problem is what prevents the effects of the change to be only temporary or being reversed in a short time.

 Leadership and vision

 The leaders of any change hold a tangible vision that closely relates to the need for change.
-By plausibly illustrating how a desired target state will look and feel like the leadership creates a focal point for those involved or affected by the change.
+By plausibly illustrating how the desired target state will look and feel like the leadership creates a focal point for those involved or affected by the change.
 Once this focal point is established regular and good-willed guidance towards it is what successful leadership is about.
 People are led by other people, not by anonymous roles or catch-all groups, so not being able to name the actual people is a big sign of weak leadership.
 As a core skill, strong communication is a must for any people in the leadership clique.

 Support and reflection

 The need for change and an appropriate and competent leadership are the content authority for any change.
-In order to support facilitating of the change, a coach that is not directly affected by the change is a must.
+To support facilitating of the change, a coach that is not directly affected by the change is a must.
 This allows the leadership to focus on the vision and provides an unbiased point for reflection.
 This can be external coaches but this does not have to be always the case.
 It is however important that whoever fills the role of the change coach is visible and accessible to the people affected by the change.

 Ability to change